CHURCH History

 Due to road construction necessary for a four lane highway, it became necessary to tear down the First Baptist Chapel building on Wilkinson Street.
 The members met at the Wilkinson Street School for a period of time.
 In 1967, the congregation of the First Baptist Chapel decided to become an independent and self-supporting church.

 On March 14, 1967, a meeting was held at the Wilkinson Street School for the purpose of organizing a church.
 The following three trustees were chosen: Harry True, Chairman, Norman Sallee and Kenneth Rayborn.
+Nine names were suggested for the church, with Faith Baptist Church finally being chosen.

 Other officers elected at that time were: Vernon Jones, Moderator, Danny Collett – Assistant Moderator, Frances West – Treasurer and Nancy Rayborn – Church Clerk.
 Rev. Herman Marx was the first pastor of Faith Baptist Church.